yokawasa/vscode-translator-voice/README.md

 #### Disable/Enable Voice feature
-You can disable/enable Voice feature by (1) executing `TranslatorVoice: Toggle Voice` command from command palette, or (2) clicking statusBarItem named `Translate (Voice ON)` like this:
+You can disable/enable Voice feature by (1) executing `TranslatorVoice: Toggle Voice` command from command palette, or (2) toggling statusBarItem named `Voice [enabled/disabled]` like this:

 ![](assets/toggle-voice.png)

-By toggling the statusBarItem, you can enable/disable the Voice.

 ## Extension Settings